 SEFI-2 Factor Scores

-Factor scores have been developed for Census years 1986 to 2019.
-The average factor score values for each RHA and for Manitoba are also available for each index for each Census year from 1986 to 2011.
-This information is available in the pdf document titled SEFI_Factor_Scores_1986_to_2011.pdf (internal access only).
-An update to this document for 2019 is being worked on.
+SEFI-2 Factor Scores have been developed for Census years 1981 to 2021.
+In addition, the mean and median scores by RHA and for Manitoba are also available for the index for each 5-year Census interval from 1981 to 2021.
+This information is available in the following two pdf documents:

 - As with income quintiles, there will be postal codes that have a missing factor score.
 This may be because of a variety of reasons including:

 - Census data was suppressed (and a valid value could not be imputed);

 - The postal code was not in the postal code conversion file (PCCF); and